Is Social Work a Good Career?

 - Clinical psychologists – this is the most predominant career in psychology.
 Clinical psychologists can work in an office or private practice.

-- Counseling psychology – this is a field that’s closely related to the clinical psychologist.
+- Counseling psychology – is a field that’s closely related to clinical psychology.
 However, these people do not work in private practice but work in a non-profit, hospital, or educational institution.

 You may want to look up psychologist jobs near me to discover what psychologist jobs are demanding in your locality.